aikerimmyrzakhan-maker/escox-2.0/README.md

 # ESCOX 2.0

-A full-stack web application for ESCO-based skill extraction, occupation matching, and skill gap analysis.
+A full-stack web application based on ESCO classification with main skill extraction, occupation matching, and skill gap analysis features.
 Built as an extension of the original [ESCOSkillExtractor](https://github.com/KonstantinosPetrakis/esco-skill-extractor) tool, adding user accounts, saved results, and progress tracking on top of the core extraction engine.

 ## Features

-1. Skill extraction — extract ESCO-aligned skills from free text, CVs (PDF/DOCX/TXT), or manual entry
+1. Skill extraction - extract ESCO-aligned skills from free text, CVs (PDF/DOCX/TXT), or manual entry
-2. Occupation matching — find matching ISCO occupations based on skills or job descriptions, with essential/optional skill breakdowns and ISCO classification hierarchy
+2. Occupation matching - find matching ISCO occupations based on skills or job descriptions, with essential/optional skill breakdowns and ISCO classification hierarchy
 3. Skill gap analysis - compare "skills you have" against "skills a role needs," with similarity scoring and a recommended learning path
-4. User accounts — register/login system with saved extraction results and analyses
+4. User accounts - register/login system with saved extraction results and analyses
-5. Progress tracking — an SGA tracker that lets users check off missing skills as they learn them, with visual progress indicators
+5. Progress tracking - an SGA tracker that lets users check off missing skills as they learn them, with visual progress indicators
-6. Digital & Green skill tagging — flags skills classified as digital or green competencies per the ESCO taxonomy
+6. Digital & Green skill tagging - flags skills classified as digital or green competencies per the ESCO taxonomy

 ## Requirements